KSoft-Si/ksoft.js/README.md

 const ksoft = new Ksoft('your ksoft token', {
 	useWebhooks: true,
 	port: 2000, // this is the port the http server is going to run on.
 This can be whatever port you want I am just using 2000 as an example
-	authentication: 'your webhook authentication token', });
+	authentication: 'your webhook authentication token' });

 ksoft.webhook.on('ready', info => {